Jeffrey Blitz: Stuttering

 In 2017, The Stuttering Association for the Young honored Blitz with the “Hero Award” for their 15th Anniversary Chef’s Gala.
 Because of his professional success, personal achievement and support of those who stutter, Jeffrey Blitz stands as a role model for the stuttering community.

 Speaking to the Los Angeles Times about his film Rocket Science, Blitz said “Stuttering was the world’s way of telling me that I could not speak in public, and I was so [angry] about that as a kid that I wanted to do the one thing that the world was telling me I could not do,”.
 Upon getting blocked on a word, Blitz would turn the sentence around in his head searching for a synonym or good punch line to capture his thoughts.
 This struggle lead to an extensive vocabulary by necessity, and a penchant for finding absurd humor in mundane life, skills that would ultimately be a great foundation for writing and directing.

 Speaking to The Stuttering Foundation in 2017, Blitz described his hope that children who stutter will persevere and gain the confidence he has acquired.
 “Stuttering makes you who you are and it can inspire some great things,” he says.
 “It's because of stuttering that I got involved in debate, that I developed a passion for words and reading, that I found myself drawn to the power of film.
 I am who I am because of my stuttering, and I'm finally very glad for that.”

-Filmography
+FilmographyDocumentary filmFeature filmTelevision

 Awards

 Blitz is among the Notable Alumni of graduates from Johns Hopkins University and USC School of Cinematic Arts.